By Kim West

 The young boy, who does not have a history of seizures or epilepsy, has spent the past two weeks in the pediatric intensive care unit at Huntsville Hospital for Women and Children, where his team of doctors has been trying to control his rampant seizures.

-“They’ve been giving him different drugs to stop the seizures but they’re having trouble shutting down the seizures,” said his father, Stacey, who also has 11-year-old and 9-year-old sons and a daughter, 4, with his wife Theresia.
+“They’ve been giving him different drugs to stop the seizures but they’re having trouble shutting down the seizures,” said his father, Stacey, who also has 11-year-old and 9-year-old sons and a 4-year-old daughter with his wife Theresia.
 “They’re using pentobarbital to try and cool down his brain and slow his electromagnetic activity.”

 Robert was born with a mild heart condition, but Stacey said his youngest son has not had any complications since then and there is no known connection to his current medical issues.